junxit/us-congress-bills-117/metadata.md

 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Introduced in House
 - 2021-10-21 — Referred to the House Committee on Veterans' Affairs.
+- 2021-11-02 — Referred to the Subcommittee on Health.
+- 2021-11-04 — Committee Consideration and Mark-up Session Held.
+- 2021-11-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-11-04 — Subcommittee on Health Discharged.
+- 2021-11-15 — Considered under suspension of the rules. (consideration: CR H6257)
+- 2021-11-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5671.
+- 2021-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-15 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2021-11-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6257)
+- 2021-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6257)